 Your data will not be passed on to third parties.

 Please note that betterplace.org will evaluate your user behaviour when you receive the betterplace.org newsletter.
+Here it is measured if and when you have opened a newsletter e-mail.
+This information is used to further improve the newsletter.
 For this analysis, the e-mails sent will contain so-called web beacons or tracking pixels, which are single-pixel image files stored on the website.
 For the analyses, betterplace.org will link your data and web beacons with your individual ID.
-The data is collected in a pseudonymised form only, i.e. the IDs are not linked to your other personal data; a direct connection to a person is thereby ruled out.
+The data collected in this way for the newsletter will not be linked to other data of your platform usage.
 You can object to this tracking at any time by unsubscribing from the newsletter via the unsubscribe link.

 Project newsletter following donation